berkay2578/MirrorHook/README.md

 A wrapper for extending the existing D3D9 and DI8 implementation in NFS: Most Wanted (2005)

 ## How does it work?
-**This only hooks the D3D9 implementation *for now*.**

 It currently utilizes the [ASI Loader by ThirteenAG](https://github.com/ThirteenAG/Ultimate-ASI-Loader) to be injected to the game memory.

+### D3D9
-After it is injected, it waits for NFS: Most Wanted (2005) to create its D3D9 device and then it hooks 4 of its functions:
+After it is injected, it waits for NFS: Most Wanted (2005) to create its D3D9 device and then it hooks the following:
 - BeginScene
 - EndScene
 - Reset